al-jimenez/whereis/README.md

 # whereis()
-whereis is a Bash function - whereis is overloading of native whereis.
+whereis is a bash function that overloads the native whereis.
 It locates programs (using native 'whereis') or locates a file (i.e. script, etc).
 NOTE: uses 'find' which excludes ~\Library, searches current folder structure.
 Obviously this is for use on macOS and can be modified for other OS.